Corporate misconduct in Italy is punishable under both criminal and administrative law.

-The revised regulation of 2012 replaced Article 54 bis of Legislative Decree No. 165, of 30 March 2001, providing for the protection of the public employee who, in the interests of public administration, reports violations or unlawful conduct of which he became aware on the basis of his employment relationship.
-The employee can not be subjected to retaliation because of the report (including sanctions, dismissal, demotion or transfer to other offices) or be subjected to any other measures that might have a negative effect on his or her working conditions.
+The revised regulation of 2012 replaced Article 54 bis of Legislative Decree No. 165, of 30 March 2001, providing for the protection of the public employee who, in the interests of public administration, reports violations or unlawful conduct of which he or she became aware on the basis of his or her employment relationship.
+The employee cannot be subjected to retaliation because of the report (including sanctions, dismissal, demotion or transfer to other offices) or be subjected to any other measures that might have a negative effect on his or her working conditions.

 These reports may be sent either to the internal manager of the corporate structure responsible for preventing corruption and transparency, or to the ANAC, or directly to the ordinary or accounting judicial authority depending on the nature of the report.

-Among the peculiarities of the new discipline is confirmation of the prohibition to reveal the identity of the whistle-blower, whose name has to be protected:
+Among the peculiarities of the new discipline is confirmation of the prohibition to reveal the identity of the whistle-blower, whose name must be protected:

 - in the event of a criminal trial, in the manner and timing established by Article 329 of the Criminal Code;